HUMBIO 11. Meet HumBio: a lecture series introducing HumBio themes. 1 Unit.

 HUMBIO 125.
 Current Topics and Controversies in Women's Health.
 2-3 Units.

 Interdisciplinary.
 Focus is primarily on the U.S., with selected global women's health topics.
 Topics include: leading causes of morbidity and mortality across the life course; reproductive (e.g. gynecologic & obstetric) health issues; sexual function; importance of lifestyle (e.g. diet, exercise, weight control), including eating disorders; mental health; sexual and relationship abuse; issues for special populations.
 In-class Student Debates on key controversies in women's health.
 Guest lecturers.
-HUMBIO students must enroll in HUMBIO 125 for 3 units.
+For Ways credit eligibility, students must enroll in HUMBIO 125 for a minimum of 3 units and a letter grade.
 PhD minor in FGSS, enroll in FEMGEN 256 for 2 - 3 units and for a letter grade.
 Med students enroll in OBGYN 256 for 2 units.
+Undergraduate prerequisite: Human Biology Core or equivalent or consent of instructor.

 Same as: FEMGEN 256, OBGYN 256